DigitallyDeja/PowerBi-ACS_Housing_Analysis/README.md

 - <a href="https://github.com/DigitallyDeja/PowerBi-ACS_Housing_Analysis/blob/main/median_gross_rent.csv" target="_blank">Median Rent</a>

+## Questions KPIs
+### Summary KPI cards
+- What is the national average rent price?
+- What is the average median household income?
+- What is the national percentage of households that are cost-burdened?

+### Core KPIs
+- Which states face the heaviest financial strain when the median income is allocated towards rent
+- How does the distribution of households with cost-burden levels depict the number of households that are financially affected and those that are not?
+- How much of the household’s median income remains after paying annual rent?
+- Are the ACS estimates according to the Margin of Error amounts?

 ## 🔑 Key Skills Demonstrated
 - **Data Analysis & Cleaning**: Merged multiple ACS datasets and handled missing or inconsistent values.
 - **Power BI Visualizations**: Created column, bar, scatter, and waterfall charts to highlight key insights.